 This is a very important component of the plan because installing high-powered DC fast chargers is a complicated process, one that most dealers will require assistance with.
 Ford also has programs in place to provide financing to its dealers for large capital improvements like this if the dealer needs financial assistance.

 Bold New Start

-We think Model E's new rules are a good start for the brand.
-Ford talked a good game at the meetings; everything was about building a better customer experience, offering the customer more options, evolving to meet a changing marketplace, everything we want to hear.
+We think Ford Model e's new rules are a good start for the brand and the fact that nearly two-thirds of its dealer network has agreed to participate bodes well.
+Everything involved in Model e is about building a better customer experience, offering the customer more options, and evolving to meet a changing marketplace.

 However, it will all come down to execution, as it always does.
-What will be the uptake from dealers?
 How competitive will the new no-haggle set prices be?
-The dealers are the ones setting the prices, so what if they all set prices above MSRP?
+The dealers are the ones setting the prices, so what if they all set prices of in-demand EVs above MSRP?
 How reliable will Ford's DC fast chargers be?
 Will Ford monitor the uptime of the units and force the dealers to quickly repair the chargers when they go offline?

 There are still a lot of unknowns to this plan, but we give Ford credit for being the first existing OEM to attempt to improve its EV buying experience in such a significant way.
 The fact that such a high percentage of dealers agreed to participate in the first wave of Model e indicates that they are willing to work hard to evolve, adapt and survive as the industry transitions to electric drive.